nash-md/meow/README.md

 - `SESSION_SECRET` - a string used to hash the JWT sessons
 - `PORT` - server port, if not set the server will use port `9000`
 - `LOG_LEVEL` - self-explanatory
+- `NODE_ENV` - please set this value to `production` for a production build

+In `production` mode the server will not allow any cross-origin requests.

 Run the project with